onera/paradigm/doc/sphinx/source/developer_manual/mesh_adaptation/bibliography.rst

 - check independent to parallelism
 - unitary tests
 - projection using :math:`P^3` reconstruction for direction (local or global?)
+- does MMG3D do projections ?
+- have a look at color_graph of SCOTCH (easily parallelizable?)

 References
 ==========